Get involved

 • “Masafer Yatta, Forced From Home”: After two decades of legal battles, on 4 May 2022, the Israeli Supreme Court issued a ruling removing all legal obstacles to the forced displacement of Palestinian residents of Masafer Yatta, in the West Bank, to make way for a military zone.
 Since then, demolitions and military exercises by Israeli forces have increased.
 As a result, residents' freedom of movement, mental health and ability to access basic services, including medical care, have been severely affected.

-We also have exhibitions of photographs taken by professional photographers and/or by our teams working on our projects, in order to reflect the reality of our humanitarian work as closely as possible.
+We also have a lot of photographs taken by professional photographers and/or by our teams working on our projects, in order to reflect the reality of our humanitarian work as closely as possible.

 Among the themes covered are population displacement, healthcare provision, etc.